 What the research says:

 No evidence-based primary care-based treatment currently exists to prevent progression of COVID-19 severity.
 The majority of treatments evaluated so far have been for the management of patients hospitalised with COVID-19.
-A range of medicines are under evaluation for use in the primary care with a view to i) symptom relief/control, ii) reducing the likelihood of hospitalization and iii) reducing the need for ICU care and of death.
+A range of medicines are under evaluation for use in primary care with a view to i) symptom relief/control, ii) reducing the likelihood of hospitalisation and iii) reducing the need for intensive care unit care and of death.

-Although no specific studies have been conducted on the efficacy and safety of paracetamol it remains widely used as part of a SOC for symptoms of COVID-19, with no reports of safety concerns identified.
+Although no specific studies have been conducted on the efficacy and safety of paracetamol it remains widely used as part of a standard of care for symptoms of COVID-19, with no reports of safety concerns identified.
 Similarly, for ibuprofen, despite initial concerns, no data indicating safety concerns exist in the context of COVID-19 infection.

 What this means for your clinical practice:

 - There are currently no guideline-recommended treatments for the management of the acutely unwell person with COVID-19 in the community setting.

 - Medicinal treatment of acute COVID-19 should currently focus on symptomatic relief.